Before you book your cruise, take a glance at these tips that could save you time and money on your next cruise vacation.

 - Involve everyone that is cruising in the planning process.
 Just because you like an itinerary, doesn’t mean everyone will.
-If you’re sailing as a family, involve the kids in the planning process.
+If you’re sailing as a family, consider involving the kids in the process, too.

 - Go in with the mindset that you’re going to prepay everything before you get on the ship.
 This includes gratuities, beverage packages, shore excursions, specialty venues, etc. This will give you financial freedom and ease on your cruise.

 - Read ship reviews at Cruiseline.com.
 The reviews are verified with the reviewer’s booking number so it closes the gate on internet trolls who write false reviews.

 - Cruise reviews are subjective and everyone has different taste.
 Don’t assume that one person’s experience is the standard.

 - Last-minute sailing deals are fading fast.
 Though in years’ past the cruise lines have trained us to book last minute, many lines have done away with last minute deals in an effort to get guests confirmed and booked early.
 Some have even flipped the script, offering better prices or discounts for those who book further in advance.

 - Use a travel agent.
 Travel agents are advocates for you when it comes to price drops, last-minute changes, and unforeseen issues that can arise during your trip.

 - Plan to arrive a day early to avoid any travel delays.
 This is especially important when cruising in the winter since there are so many air delays from the weather.